Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

 \keypoint{Hashing-Based SBIR} In order to achieve faster sketch-based image retrieval, recent research has studied optimizing the feature coding (\eg, sketch-image hashing~\cite{Liu_2017_CVPR,Zhang_2018_ECCV}), and the feature map (\eg, Asymmetric Feature Maps~\cite{Tolias_2017_CVPR}).

 In particular, sketch-image hashing (or hashing SBIR) has gained attention.
-Liu \etal \cite{Liu_2017_CVPR}, propose the first deep hashing model for SBIR, which is a classic deep hashing pipeline including: (i) feature extractor network, (ii) hashing layer with binary constraints, and (iii) hashing loss (see Figure~\ref{fig:deep_hashing_pipeline}).
-This classic pipeline in Figure~\ref{fig:deep_hashing_pipeline} has been widely studied in photo oriented deep hashing~\cite{lin2015deep,wang2017survey}, where the hashing layer is typically fully-connected with sigmoid or tanh activation, and a discrete binary constraint.
+Liu \etal \cite{Liu_2017_CVPR}, propose the first deep hashing model for SBIR, which is a classic deep hashing pipeline including: (i) feature extractor network, (ii) hashing layer with binary constraints, and (iii) hashing loss.
+This classic pipeline has been widely studied in photo-oriented deep hashing~\cite{lin2015deep,wang2017survey}, where the hashing layer is typically fully-connected with sigmoid or tanh activation, and a discrete binary constraint.
 The loss functions of deep hashing models are often non-differentiable, due to the discrete binary constraints.
-Thus common practice is that the feature extractor backbone and hashing layer are alternatively optimized in two separate steps by fixing one and optimizing the other.
+Thus, common practice is that the feature extractor backbone and hashing layer are alternatively optimized in two separate steps by fixing one and optimizing the other.

 Existing SBIR hashing models work on the SBIR benchmarks, \ie, Sketchy~\cite{sangkloy2016sketchy} (75K sketches) and TU-Berlin Extended~\cite{Zhang_2016_CVPR} (20K).
 The scale of these benchmarks is not yet large enough to thoroughly test hashing SBIR methods.